Importance of mass and enthalpy conservation in the modeling of titania nanoparticles flame synthesis: A detailed conservative model for flame synthesis of nanoparticles

-where $\T$ is the mixture temperature.
-These assumptions are generally made in the modeling of fine particle transport.

-This allows to treat the mixture as a unique dispersed phase, whose components can be either gas-phase molecular species or solid-state nanoparticles.
-In this so-called {\og one-mixture \fg} model, the classical equations for conservation of mass and enthalpy of a multicomponent gas mixture are retained, but the mixture density and enthalpy must now include both the gas and particle phases contributions.
-Here, the nanoparticles are modeled by means of a -- discrete -- sectional model.
-The mixture density reads:
+This allows to consider the mixture as a unique dispersed phase, whose components can be either gas-phase molecular species or solid-state nanoparticles.
+In this so-called 'one-mixture' model, the classical equations for conservation of mass and enthalpy of a multicomponent gas mixture are retained, but the mixture density and enthalpy must now include both the gas and particle phases contributions.
+The mixture density reads $\rho = \rho_{\text{g}} + \rho_{\text{p}}$, where $\rho_{\text{g}}$ and $\rho_{\text{p}}$ are the mass densities of the gas and solid particle mixtures, respectively: